 Childminders are ideal if you want:

-- your child to be cared for in a family home
+- your child to be cared for in a family home with fewer other children

 - children of different ages to be cared for together